project-rig/rig/docs/source/circuit_sim_tutorial/02_using_sdram/README.rst

 .. note::

-    In a SpiNNaker application kernel, though SDRAM *can* be accessed directly like this, it is much more efficient to use DMA.
+    In a SpiNNaker application kernel, though SDRAM *can* be accessed directly like this, 'real' application kernels often use DMA to improve performance.

 Reading and writing SDRAM from the host
 ---------------------------------------

-After waiting for the application kernel to exit, the host can read the answer back using :py:meth:`~rig.machine_control.MachineController.read` and unpacked using Python's :py:mod:`struct` module.
+After waiting for the application kernel to exit, the host can read the answer back using :py:meth:`~rig.machine_control.MachineController.read` and unpack it using Python's :py:mod:`struct` module.

 .. literalinclude:: adder.py
     :language: python
     :lines: 35-37

-As before, the last step is to send to "stop" signal to SpiNNaker using :py:meth:`~rig.machine_control.MachineController.send_signal`.
+As before, the last step is to send a "stop" signal to SpiNNaker using :py:meth:`~rig.machine_control.MachineController.send_signal`.
 This signal will automatically free all allocated blocks of SDRAM.

 In this tutorial we used some fairly low-level APIs for accessing SpiNNaker's memory.
-In the next tutorial we'll use some of Rig's higher-level APIs to make the process of accessing SpiNNaker's memory and cleaning up after an application easier and more robust.
+In the next tutorial we'll use some of Rig's higher-level APIs to make the process of accessing SpiNNaker's memory and cleaning up after an application easier and safer.
 Continue to :ref:`part 03 <tutorial-03>`.